Join the Newsletter!

 // Perform the translation

-output = await const translator: any
+const output = await translator(event.data.text, {

 // @ts-ignore - Type definitions are incomplete

-tgt_lang: string
+tgt_lang: event.data.tgt_lang,

-src_lang: string
+src_lang: event.data.src_lang,

 streamer,